JuliaSmoothOptimizers/ExpressionTreeForge.jl/docs/src/tutorial.md

 is_convex(convexity_status)
 ```

-You can observe the bounds and convexity status of each node with
+You can observe the bounds and convexity status of each node of `completetree` by walking the graph
 ```@example ExpressionTreeForge
-completetree
+# convexity statuses of the root's children
+statuses = get_convexity_status.(cex.children)
+# bounds of the root's children
+bounds = get_bounds.(cex.children)
 ```